sekai-app/sekai-memobase/readme.md

 ## Get Started

+1. [Start your Memobase server locally](./src/server/readme.md).
+If you don't want to be bothered, Memobase Cloud provides [a free tier](https://www.memobase.io/en/login) enough for your testing
-1. [Start your Memobase Backend](./src/server/readme.md), you should have the below two things to continue:
+2. You should have the below two things to continue:
-   1. A project url. default to `http://localhost:8019`
+   1. A project url. (local: `http://localhost:8019` , cloud `https://api.memobase.dev`)

-   2. A project token. default to `secret`
+   2. A project token. (local: `secret` , cloud `sk-proj-xxxxxx`)

-2. Install the Python SDK: `pip install memobase`
+3. Install the Python SDK: `pip install memobase`

-3. Get ready to make AI remember your users now.

-Here's a step-by-step guide and breakdown for you.
+4. Below tutorial is for Python User.
+For other language and API, check [this](https://docs.memobase.io/quickstart).

+## Step-by-step break down

 > [!TIP]
 >
 > You can just run this equivalent [quickstart script](./assets/quickstart.py)
 >
-> Or you can keep things super easy by using [OpenAI SDK with Memobase.](https://docs.memobase.io/features/openai), [Ollama with Memobase](./assets/tutorials/ollama+memobase)
+> Or you can keep things super easy by using [OpenAI SDK with Memobase.](https://docs.memobase.io/practices/openai), [Ollama with Memobase](./assets/tutorials/ollama+memobase)

 ### 1. Make sure you're connected